PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-MUNENE1212/README.md

 2. Connect to `mongodb://localhost:27017`
 3. Navigate to `plp_bookstore` → `books` collection
 4. View inserted documents and indexes

+**Screenshot:** See `data.png` for a visual demonstration of the MongoDB Compass interface showing the populated books collection.

 ## Assignment Tasks Completed